-The game is now hitting it’s fourth cycle of cards in just over two years, that is a lot of content!
+The game is now approaching it’s seventh cycle of cards, that is a lot of content and it can feel overwhelming if you are coming to the game for the first time!
 As such, I thought it might be time to write a guide for new players as well as for people who haven’t kept up with everything that is going on.
-So let’s take a long, hard look at what the Arkham Horror: The Card Game is, what has been released and how you should approach getting into it if you aren’t sure where to start.
+So let’s take a long, hard look at what Arkham Horror: The Card Game is, what has been released, and how you should approach getting into it if you aren’t sure where to start.

 It’s not the destination, it’s the journey

-Every time I approach a session of Arkham Horror: The Card Game it feels like a challenge, even if it is part of the story I have experienced before.
-Every pack opened brings new strategies to my deck and a new chapter to experience.
+Every time I approach a session of Arkham Horror: The Card Game it has felt like a challenge, even if it is part of the story I have experienced before.
+Every pack opened has brought new strategies to my deck and a new chapter to experience.
 I get genuinely excited cracking open a new product, anticipating the horrors that the design team have chosen to expose me to this time.

-There can be quite a lot of terminology around games of this nature, so I thought it might be useful to give a rundown of how the game is put together and how the release cycle works.
+There can be quite a lot of terminology around games of this nature, so I’m going to give you a rundown of how the game is put together and how the release cycle works.

 May I interest you in some fine merchandise?

-As previously mentioned, a lot of content has come out for the game in the last couple of years.
+As previously mentioned, a lot of content has come out for the game over its lifespan.
 The game currently has a few different types of release and we are going to go through all of them starting with the core set.

 Core Set: This is the one you need to get going.
 It contains the main rulebook and rules reference, a 3 scenario campaign, The Night of the Zealot, and all the tokens you will need to play the game.
 It is worth noting that the core does not contain a complete playset of the cards within.
 When you build a deck in the game you can have up to two copies of a given card, but the core only contains one copy of each card.
 A second core will therefore give you a complete playset as you will then have 2 copies of each investigator card (I’ll touch on whether you need a second core a little later).